Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Method

 \subsection{Conditional Distribution Alignment: from Data-Point to Distribution Perspective}

 After addressing the global semantic representation issue of the embedding vector, we also require the embedding vector to meet the criteria of alignment and uniformity.
-Existing studies \cite{DBLP:conf/icml/0001I20} have provided specific definitions for these properties.
-Alignment is typically expressed by the following formula:

-where $\alpha > 0$ is a parameter used to adjust the weight of the distance between positive sample pairs ($q$ and $d^+$), and $p_{\mathrm{pos}}(\cdot,\cdot)$ represents the distribution of positive sample pairs.
-The smaller $\mathrm{Alignment}(f,\alpha)$ is, the better the alignment of the embedding vector generated by $f$.
-Uniformity measures how evenly the embedding is distributed, commonly expressed by the following formula:

-where $t > 0$ and $p_{\mathrm{data}}$ represents the data distribution.
 In general, we optimize these two properties asymptotically using a contrastive loss, such as InfoNCE,

 where $\tau$ denotes the temperature parameter and $d^-_i$ represents the $i$-th negative sample.
 Clearly, Equation \ref{eq4} differs fundamentally from the generative pre-training task, as it optimizes the cosine distance between sample embeddings, aligning data points in the embedding space rather than modeling the next-token probability distribution, which is central to pre-training.
 So, using this loss function to optimize an LLM may not fully unlock its potential.